Completing, filing and serving documents

 Content of an affidavit

-Before the document is sworn or affirmed you should check that you have included all the information you want to present as evidence, and that the information you have provided is true and correct to the best of your knowledge and belief.
-This means that you have taken reasonable care to ensure that all the information is true and that there are no mistakes in the document.
+• that the information you have provided is true and correct to the best of your knowledge and belief.
+This means that you are sure that all the information is true and that there are no mistakes in the document.

 Swearing and affirming

 A document is not an affidavit until you have given an oath or affirmation verifying its contents.
-The oath or affirmation must be given in front of a person lawfully authorised to take oaths.
+The oath or affirmation must be done in front of a person lawfully authorised to take oaths.

-Swearing an affidavit occurs when a witness makes a Christian oath on the Bible.
+Swearing an affidavit is when a witness makes a Christian oath on the Bible.
 If you do not want to swear on the Bible, you can affirm the document instead.
 If you do not wish to swear or affirm, you should advise the registry in advance of the hearing.

 People authorised to take affidavits